F.N.B. Corporation Declares Ca - GuruFocus.com

 PR Newswire

 PITTSBURGH, Oct.
-17, 2022 /PRNewswire/ -- F.N.B.
-Corporation (NYSE: FNB) announced it declared a quarterly cash dividend of $0.12 per share on its common stock.
-The dividend is payable on December 15, 2022, to shareholders of record as of the close of business on December 5, 2022.
+20, 2022 /PRNewswire/ -- F.N.B.
+Corporation (NYSE: FNB) today announced that its Board of Directors declared a quarterly cash dividend of $18.13 per share (equivalent to $0.45325 per depositary share or 1/40th interest per share) on F.N.B.
+Corporation's Non-Cumulative Perpetual Preferred Stock, Series E (NYSE: FNB PRE).
+The dividend is payable on November 15, 2022, to shareholders of record as of the close of business on October 31, 2022.

 About F.N.B.
 Corporation

 F.N.B.
 Corporation (NYSE: FNB), headquartered in Pittsburgh, Pennsylvania, is a diversified financial services company operating in seven states and the District of Columbia.
-FNB's market coverage spans several major metropolitan areas, including: Pittsburgh, Pennsylvania; Baltimore, Maryland; Cleveland, Ohio; Washington, D.C.; Charlotte, Raleigh, Durham and the Piedmont Triad (Winston-Salem, Greensboro and High Point) in North Carolina; and Charleston, South Carolina.
-The Company has total assets of $42 billion and more than 340 banking offices throughout Pennsylvania, Ohio, Maryland, West Virginia, North Carolina, South Carolina, Washington, D.C. and Virginia.
+FNB's market coverage spans several major metropolitan areas including: Pittsburgh, Pennsylvania; Baltimore, Maryland; Cleveland, Ohio; Washington, D.C.; Charlotte, Raleigh, Durham and the Piedmont Triad (Winston-Salem, Greensboro and High Point) in North Carolina; and Charleston, South Carolina.
+The Company has total assets of nearly $43 billion and approximately 340 banking offices throughout Pennsylvania, Ohio, Maryland, West Virginia, North Carolina, South Carolina, Washington, D.C. and Virginia.

 The common stock of F.N.B.
 Corporation trades on the New York Stock Exchange under the symbol "FNB" and is included in Standard & Poor's MidCap 400 Index with the Global Industry Classification Standard (GICS) Regional Banks Sub-Industry Index.
 Customers, shareholders and investors can learn more about this regional financial institution by visiting the F.N.B.
 Corporation website at www.fnbcorporation.com.